-The board recommends a vote FOR proposals (1)-(2).
+The board recommends a vote FOR proposals (1)-(3) and FOR the three year period option of proposal (4).
 This Proxy Card, when properly executed, will be voted as directed.
-In the event no clear direction shall be made, the proxy will be voted FOR proposals (1)-(2).
+In the event no clear direction shall be made, the proxy will be voted FOR proposals (1)-(3), and it will be voted FOR the three year period option of proposal (4).
 If any other business shall be properly presented at the Annual Meeting, this Proxy Card will be voted in accordance with the best judgment and discretion of the proxy holder.

-Exercise Your Right to Vote

-Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to Be Held on June 27, 2016
+Exercise Your Right to Vote Important Notice Regarding the Availability of Proxy Materials for the Shareholder Meeting to Be Held on June 26, 2017.